cf73/ces2021/content/collections/pages/about.md

         content:
           -
             type: text
-            text: 'Our Library is where teachers gather to plan and collaborate throughout the day.
+            text: "Our Library is where teachers gather to plan and collaborate throughout the day.
 Our shelves are home to more than 5,000 titles which are used to supplement classroom bookshelves and curriculum.
-La Sala, our indoor meeting and gross motor space.
-On Thursday evenings and Friday afternoons, we host our school-wide, weekly assemblies here.
-We are also fortunate to have a recently redesigned kitchen for classroom cooking projects, an important aspect of our curriculum.'
+We are in the process of renovating and relicensing our upstairs space.
+Our plan is to keep this as a 'flex' space so it can be used for community events, small group classroom work, indoor gross motor space, and much more!
+We are also fortunate to have a recently redesigned kitchen for classroom cooking projects, an important aspect of our curriculum."
     type: text
     enabled: true
   -
+    id: Mql0sKdx
     image: 20201001_102723-1635523304.jpg
     type: image
     enabled: true
   -
+    id: TOj3Zcqe
     text:
       -
         type: heading